nimble-dev/nimbleHMC/joss/paper/paper.md

 supplying data.
-Given a hierarchical model and associated data, each package generates an MCMC algorithm customized to generate samples from the posterior distribution of the specified model, which is then executed to generate a large number of samples.
+Given a hierarchical model and associated data, each package generates an MCMC algorithm customized to generate samples from the posterior distribution of the specified model, which is then executed to generate samples from the target posterior distribution.
 These packages differ, however, in their approaches to sampler assignment for each unobserved model dimension.
 As sampling techniques vary in terms of computational demands and the quality of the samples produced, the